MicrosoftDocs/azure-devops-docs/docs/organizations/security/troubleshoot-permissions.md

 ms.author: chcomley
 author: chcomley
 monikerRange: '<= azure-devops'
-ms.date: 03/03/2021
+ms.date: 03/12/2021
 ---

 # Troubleshoot access and permission issues

 [!INCLUDE [version-all](../../includes/version-all.md)]

-Because Azure DevOps security and permission structure is quite extensive, you may find yourself needing to investigate why you or a project member doesn’t have the access to a project, service, or feature that they expect to have.
-This article provides step-by-step guidance to understand and address problems a project member may be having in connecting to a project or accessing an Azure DevOps service or feature.
+Because Azure DevOps security and permission structure is extensive, you may find yourself needing to investigate why you or a project member doesn’t have the access to a project, service, or feature that they expect to have.
+Find step-by-step guidance to understand and address problems a project member may be having in connecting to a project or accessing an Azure DevOps service or feature.

 Before using this guide, we recommend that you review the following articles:
 - [Get started with permissions, access, and security groups](about-permissions.md)